 The Eastern Conference presents a similar picture, with Carolina, Tampa Bay, and Toronto leading a packed field.
 The Metropolitan and Atlantic Divisions both feature multiple legitimate contenders, and the wild-card spots will be contested by teams that could just as easily win their divisions with hot second-half stretches.
 The Islanders’ unexpected competitiveness has added another team to an already crowded race.

 What makes this parity situation unique is its timing.
 Previous seasons with competitive balance often saw separation occur by the midseason point.
 This year, the opposite has happened.
-Teams have become more bunched as the season has progressed, suggesting that the second half will be even more competitive than the first.
-The playoff picture will likely remain unsettled until the final games of the regular season.
+Teams have become more bunched as the season has progressed.
+As Elliotte Friedman reported, front offices across the league are recalibrating their trade deadline strategies because no team feels safely in or safely out of the race.

 The NHL’s second half will test every team’s depth, health, and mental fortitude.
 The schedule intensifies with fewer off days, meaning roster management becomes critical.
 Teams that relied on their star players carrying heavy minutes will need contributions from depth players.
-Injuries will impact standings in ways that can’t be predicted.
-The teams that navigate these challenges best will earn playoff berths.
+Per MoneyPuck, the gap in playoff probability between the 8th and 16th seeds in each conference is under 15 percentage points, the smallest such margin at midseason in their model’s history.

 For Colorado, the mission is maintaining their lead while preparing for a playoff run.
 The regular season matters for seeding, but the Avalanche have their eyes on a Stanley Cup.
 MacKinnon and Makar can carry the team through most opponents, but the playoffs require all four lines contributing.
 The Avalanche’s depth will be tested when the intensity rises in April.